strikerlg/Tournament-Manager/README.md

     * Add tests for the users repository. -> DONE
     * Add tests for the players repository. -> DONE
     * Add tests for the administrators repository. -> DONE
-    * Add tests for the games repository.
+    * Add tests for the games repository. -> DOING ...
     * Add tests for the tournaments repository.
     * Add tests for the matches repository.
     * Add tests for the rankings repository.